jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 You've completed the tutorial.
 Nicely done!
 If you want to keep learning, here are some suggestions about what to try next:

--  Assign a hotkey to the *Random xkcd comic* command.
+-  Assign a hotkey to the *Random Astronomy Picture* command.
--  Make the image a link to the comic on https://xkcd.com.
+-  Make the image a link to the comic on https://apod.nasa.gov/apod/astropix.html.
 -  Push your extension git repository to GitHub.
 -  Give users the ability to pin comics in separate, permanent panels.
 -  Learn how to write :ref:`other kinds of extensions <developer_extensions>`.

+TODO: All images need to be updated

-.. |Completed xkcd extension screenshot| image:: xkcd_tutorial_complete.png
+.. |Completed apod extension screenshot| image:: xkcd_tutorial_complete.png
-.. |Empty xkcd extension panel| image:: xkcd_tutorial_empty.png
+.. |Empty apod extension panel| image:: xkcd_tutorial_empty.png
-.. |Single xkcd extension panel| image:: xkcd_tutorial_single.png
+.. |Single apod extension panel| image:: xkcd_tutorial_single.png
-.. |Styled xkcd panel with attribution| image:: xkcd_tutorial_complete.png
+.. |Styled apod panel with attribution| image:: xkcd_tutorial_complete.png
 .. |Extension page on npmjs.com| image:: xkcd_tutorial_npm.png